zebraft/Songshu-Tagging/NameScraping/README.md

 ## Notebook 'BuildGlobalNEList.ipynb'

+### Notes
+2019-08-26: Removed the person name 於中 from global NE list.

 ### Creates the file "NE_randstr.txt", which has the following format:
 #### (sorted by string length, descending order)